icicleio/socket/README.md

 ## Server

-The `Icicle\Socket\Server\Server` class implements `Icicle\Socket\Server\ServerInterface`, a promise-based interface for creating a TCP server and accepting connections.
+The `Icicle\Socket\Server\Server` class implements `Icicle\Socket\Server\ServerInterface`, a coroutine-based interface for creating a TCP server and accepting connections.

 #### Server Constructor